hubidu/heimdall-io/report-app/README.md

 - FEATURE Delete a test project: Implement the delete routes
 - FEATURE report list view: Link from bar to test details
 - FEATURE Diff a failed test with the last successful one
+- report details: Show browser log entries also for puppeteer (map puppeteer logs to webdriverio format)

 ## In Progress